 The really big trees all seem to be right along the highway.
-Further in, the grove looks like a scaled-down version of Richardson Grove — the trees aren't that big, but it's a pure redwood grove, very open at ground level with straight stately trees emerging from the perfectly flat ground.
+The grove actually extends pretty far back; if you walk around a fenced-in area, the interior looks like a scaled-down version of Richardson Grove — the trees aren't that big, but it's a pure redwood grove, very open at ground level with straight stately trees emerging from the perfectly flat ground.
 The grove would be even more attractive if it had the usual ground cover of redwood sorrel and ferns.
 As you might expect, a constant roar of traffic fills the little flat.

 There's supposedly a waterfall that you can see if you walk under the Dora Creek highway overpass, but at the moment you can't get there without swimming.

-© 2009, 2017 David Baselt
+© 2008, 2009, 2017 David Baselt